GridPlus/lattice-cli/README.md

 > NOTE: At the time of writing, ETH2 withdrawals are not yet possible.
 Once they are added in the future, a separate `Withdraw ETH2 Stake` option will likely be added to this CLI.

-After you select the `Generate ETH2 Deposit Data` option, you will first be asked to choose a "withdrawal key type".
+After you select the `Export ETH2 Deposit Data` option, you will first be asked to choose a "withdrawal key type".
 Here are the options:

 1. **BLS Key (default)** - if you choose this option, a BLS withdrawal public key will be fetched and included in the deposit data for this validator.
 The withdrawal key is derived relative to the deposit/validator key according to [EIP2334](https://eips.ethereum.org/EIPS/eip-2334).
 Specifically, for every deposit/validator key at `m/12381/3600/i/0/0`, a withdrawal key will be derived at `m/12381/3600/i/0`.
 2. **ETH1 Address** - if you choose this option, you will be asked for the ETH1 address and it will be the only key capable of withdrawaing funds from your validator(s).
 Unlike for the default BLS option, the same ETH1 address will be used for *all* validators.